 Ahead, see 20 beautiful spring color palettes from real weddings to inspire your own seasonal décor.

 Soft Jewel Tones

 Winter’s moody gemstones are getting a new look for spring: their pastel-hued counterparts.
-Think lavender instead of deep purple, spring green instead of emerald, and hints of burgundy, explains Danielle Couick of Magnolia Bluebird Design and Events.
+Think lavender instead of deep purple, spring green instead of emerald, and hints of burgundy, explains Danielle Couick, creative director of Magnolia Bluebird Design and Events.
 It’s like wearing a blue topaz instead of a sapphire—both are gemstones, but one certainly has a different feel than the other.
 Even blush tones that accent deeper jewel tones have a richness to them that enhances the luxurious vibe of an event, Couick adds, noting that her favorite combination is spring green and ivory.

 Pops of Green

 Say hello to green, even if you’re sticking to a neutral color palette.
 Green is everywhere, from greenery-based floral arrangements to hints of green on stationery and tabletops.
 Even an accent like a green velvet couch can really energize a lounge setup.
 Planner Tracy Taylor Ward is seeing more and more couples incorporating bold pops of green into their classic aesthetics, especially through the use of flowers and accent decor.
 “Playing with the colors found in nature is an excellent source for inspiration to achieve timeless designs that are still fresh and modern,” she says.